sitamgithub-MSIT/Gemma-llamacpp/README.md

    - `top_k`: The number of highest probability vocabulary tokens to keep for top-k sampling.
    - `top_p`: The cumulative probability of parameter options to keep for nucleus sampling.
    - `repetition_penalty`: The parameter for repetition penalty.
-5. Click the "Send" button to generate a response from the model and "Stop" button to stop the generation process.
+5. Click the "Send" button to generate a response from the model and the "Stop" button to stop the generation process.
 6. The generated response will be displayed in the chat interface above the input box as conversation history.
 7. You can also Undo, Retry, and Delete the conversation history in the chat interface:
    - "Undo" will remove the last message from the conversation history.
-   - "Retry" will regenerate the response for the last message in the conversation history.
+   - "Retry" will regenerate the response to the conversation history's last message.
    - "Delete" will reset the chat history and start a new conversation.
 8. You can also share the generated response as a text file by clicking the "Download" button.
-9. You can also copy message from both the user and the AI by clicking the "Copy message" icon next to the message.
+9. You can also copy a message from both the user and the AI by clicking the "Copy message" icon next to the message.
 This will copy the message to your clipboard.
-10. You can also edit user message by clicking the "Edit" icon next to the message.
+10. You can also edit a user message by clicking the "Edit" icon next to the message.
 This will open a text box where you can edit the message.
 After editing, save the changes.

 ## Results

-The chat interface allows user to interact with the Gemma 3 model in real-time.
+The chat interface allows users to interact with the Gemma 3 model in real time.
 You can enter your prompts and adjust the generation parameters to see how the model responds.
 For results, refer to the `assets/` directory for the output screenshots, which show the chat interface in action.

 ## Contributing